WordPress/wporg-code-analysis/readme.md

 No. The codesniffer rules are bundled into a WordPress plugin for one particular use case, but they work stand-alone as well.
 For example, after installation, this will work:

 `phpcs --standard=./MinimalPluginStandard /path/to/my-plugin-source`

-## How do I use this to check code in my own svn or git repo?

-Install wporg-code-analysis as above.
-Then, with your plugin's source code checked out in a local working dir `/path/to/my-plugin-source`:

-`bin/scan-dir.sh /path/to/my-plugin-source`

 ### How does this differ from WPCS and other PHP or WordPress coding standards?